 Is there solace in revenge?
-Bond and "M" sniff a shadowy international network of power and corruption reaping billions.
-As Bond pursues the agents of an assassination attempt on "M," all roads lead to Dominic Greene, a world-renowned developer of green technology.
+James Bond (Daniel Craig) and M (Dame Judi Dench) sniff a shadowy international network of power and corruption reaping billions.
+As Bond pursues the agents of an assassination attempt on M, all roads lead to Dominic Greene (Mathieu Amalric), a world-renowned developer of green technology.
 Greene, a nasty piece of work, is intent on securing a barren area of Bolivia in exchange for assisting a strongman stage a coup there.
-The CIA looks the other way, and only Bond, with help from a retired spy and from a mysterious beauty, stands in Greene's way.
-"M" wonders if she can trust Bond, or if vengeance possesses him.
+The C.I.A. looks the other way, and only Bond, with help from a retired spy and from a mysterious beauty, stands in Greene's way.
+M wonders if she can trust Bond, or if vengeance possesses him.
 Beyond that, can anyone drawn to Bond live to tell the tale?Written by

 284 of 479 people found this review helpful.

 Was this review helpful to you?

 | Report this